4/5

 Narcissistic personality disorder test

-Please note that this test for determination of narcissism level was created solely for educational purposes, and you should not take its results as advice or opinion of a specialist.
-Even if you score the maximum, it does not imply that you have a Narcissistic Personality Disorder.
+Please note that this test was created for educational and informational purposes only and should not be interpreted as professional advice or diagnosis.
+Even if you score the maximum, it does not mean you have a Narcissistic Personality Disorder.

 1. Choose the statement that best matches you: